 In truth, I barely experienced that internet; Google had already launched by the time I got to college.
 So maybe the feeling isn’t nostalgia, really, but saudade—the longing for an imagined past.

 Fraidycat fits into all this, because rather than grapple with those leviathans, rather than position itself as an alternative, it just… ignores them.
-I’m projecting, here, but the software and the constellation of websites around it, many of them discoverable from its creator’s blog, they almost seem to—I can’t find a better word than this: they cosplay a different internet.
+I’m projecting, here, but the software and the constellation of websites around it, many of them discoverable from its creator’s blog, they almost seem to —

 Whether their scenario is a historical reenactment (albeit with higher-res images) or a seductive counterfactual, I don’t know.
 Whether it “matters,” I don’t know.
-I do know that I am enjoying my fraidy-follows, their slow pulse—people really are blogging, doing the dang thing—and the feeling of an old instinct waking up.
+I do know that I am enjoying my fraidy-follows, their slow pulse —

 March 2020, Oakland